Yamarin/summon-helper/README.md

 ## How to Use

 1. **Setup Summons Folder:**
-   - For each character, create a folder named `<Character Name> Summons` in the Actors tab.
+   - For each character (PC or NPC), create a folder named `<Character Name> Summons` in the Actors tab.
+   - For NPCs, you can also use folders like `NPC Summons` or `Monster Summons` as alternatives.
    - Add all summonable creatures (as Actor entries) to this folder.
 2. **Cast a Summon Spell:**
    - When you cast a spell with the summon trait, the Summon Helper window will appear.
+   - The module works for both Player Characters and NPCs.
 3. **Select Creature and Options:**
    - Use the level and trait filters to find your desired creature.
    - (Optional) Check "Place template for 10s?" to show a range template.